renderedtext/ruby-101/README.md

 ```
 * Method `.sub(/regexp/, 'text')` will replace the first occurence of
   the matched 'text' according to the regexp pattern from a given string
-  and return a new string as result
+  and return a new string result
 * Method `.gsub(/regexp/, 'text')` will replace all occurences of
-  the matched 'text' from a given string and return a new string as result
+  the matched 'text' from a given string and return a new string result
 * Lots of details about regular expressions can be found in the
   [Ruby's documentation](https://ruby-doc.org/core-2.3.1/Regexp.html)